Georgia Elections 2022 Primer – Updated October 1, 2021

 Incumbent Lucy McBath.

-Eric Welsh, retired U.S. Army colonel and Coca-Cola executive.
+(Eric Welsh, retired U.S. Army colonel and Coca-Cola executive, dropped out of the race in July)

-Other potential Republican candidates: state Sen. Brandon Beach, Georgia ethics commission chair Jake Evans and former state Rep. Meagan Hanson.
+Other potential Republican candidates: state Sen. Brandon Beach; Georgia ethics commission chair Jake Evans.

 Georgia Lieutenant Governor